 I have a fun and decorative idea for you today.
+I am going to show you how to stencil shower doors.
 I love the look of an allover stencil pattern on a wall and I stenciled my mudroom about 12 years ago in a lattice pattern.
 I used a stencil that was 8” x 14” to do the entire room.
 It took me over a week and it was not easy.
 I wish I had a Cutting Edge wall stencil back then.
 Their stencils are large and you use a roller so the process goes very quickly.
 No pouncing brush necessary.

 I picked the Zamira pattern, but there are so many to choose from.
 I had a tough time choosing mine.
 I had to pick it by playing Eenie, Meenie, Miney Mo with the three that I narrowed down as my favorites.